mozilla/rhino/tests/README.md

 ```

 A Java Properties file can also have entire lines as comments, by prefixing the line with either `!` or `#`.
-While the test262.properties file does support this (because it is a Java Properties file), such line comments will be lost when (re)generating the test262.properties file!
+While the test262.properties file does support this (because it is a Java Properties file), such line comments will be
+lost when (re)generating the test262.properties file!

 ## Updating the test262.properties file
-While the [test262.properties](test262.properties) file could be manually updated, the tooling also comes with a mechanism to (re)generate the file based on the current revision of the test262 submodule and the results of running Test262SuiteTest against this revision on all standard optLevels (-1, 0 & 9)
+While the [test262.properties](test262.properties) file could be manually updated, the tooling also comes with a mechanism to
+(re)generate the file based on the current revision of the test262 submodule and the results of running
+the Test262SuiteTest against this revision on all standard optLevels (-1, 0 & 9)

+(Note that the logic to build and organize regenerating this file seems dependent on Java version -- it may be
+helpful to make sure that Java 11 is the first JVM in your path before trying this if the result seems
+very unusual.)

 ```
 RHINO_TEST_JAVA_VERSION=11 ./gradlew test --tests org.mozilla.javascript.tests.Test262SuiteTest --rerun-tasks -DupdateTest262properties [-Dtest262properties=testsrc/myOwn.properties]